DjangoGirls/organizer-manual/application_form/README.md

 * `Confirmation email`: This email will be automatically send from your city@djangogirls.org to all applicants after they submit an applications.
 * `Application process is open from/until`: Both fields are mandatory.
 Potential attendees will be able to register only during this period.
 After that, the form will be automatically deactivated and they won't be able to reach http://djangogirls.org/yourcity/apply (replace `yourcity` with url to your city website).
-* Don't forget to save your modifications by click on the `save` blue button on the right.
+* Don't forget to save your modifications by clicking on the `save` blue button on the right.

-Once you'v saved the form, you can access it by going here: http://djangogirls.org/yourcity/apply (replace `yourcity` with url to your city website).
-This is an address you should also add on your website and share with potential applicants.
+Once you've saved the form, you can access it by going here: http://djangogirls.org/yourcity/apply (replace `yourcity` with url to your city website).

-To see all applications submitted to your event:

-* Go to an URL like that: http://djangogirls.org/yourcity/applications/ (remember to replace `yourcity` with your website address)

-Or:
+The link to the application form should already be on your website.
+To check if it's the case or add it:

-* Go to your admin interface.
+* Go in your admin interface.
-* Click on `Submitted Applications`.
+* Click on `Events` in the left menu.
-* You'll be automatically redirect to the applications manager.
-If you already have organized multiple events, you'll need to chose the event you want in the list.

-Or:

-* Go to your admin interface.
-* Click on `Forms`.
+* Click on `Website contents`.
-* Click on `See all submitted applications` in the `Applications` column of the table.
+* Click on `apply` in the list.
+* Check if ` <a class="btn" href="apply">Register</a>` is there or add it.

+The link and the application form will be automatically deactivated at the date you chose when you created it.
+To prevent any confusion and minimize the "can I still register?" emails, replace the content of `apply` by this text when your registrations are closed:

+ `Registrations are now closed: we received many applications and are now evaluating them.
+Acceptance emails will be sent soon!`

 ### Questions